saro0923/alice-bob-decoder/README.md

 # alice-bob-decoder
-Python solution for decoding an encrypted dot-underscore message using recursive backtracking.
+This repository contains a Python program that decodes an encrypted message made of dots and underscores and prints all valid decodings in alphabetical order.